DavidykZhao/LexisNexis_parcer/README.md

 # LexisNexis_parcer
 A script to parce Lexis Nexis news to extract

-The original format of the news piece was in rar html format.
+The original format of the news piece was in raw html format.

 This parcer is able to extract words from selected speakers and their corresponding attributes.